aezeleu/loghi/README.md

 - `REMOVE_PROCESSED_DIRS`: Controls whether processed directories are removed from the input location
   - `true`: Removes processed directories after successful processing (default)
   - `false`: Keeps processed directories in the input location
+  - Note: Directories are only removed if processing was successful (output files exist)
+  - Warning: Directory removal is skipped if no output files are found

 ### File Processing Features